Aprium : planting, pruning, harvest

 Discover other Aprium trees

-In northern regions of France, plant it against a south-facing wall to protect the tree from the cold.
+In the northern regions of France, place it against a south-facing wall that will help protect the tree from the cold.

-Like many fruit trees, it thrives in full sun in any light, deep, and well-drained soil, even stony or slightly chalky.
-Adaptable, it suits many soil types, except waterlogged soils, which encourage disease.
+Like many fruit trees, it should be planted in full sun in any light, deep, and well-drained soil, even stony and slightly calcareous.
+Accommodating, it adapts to many types of soil, except those waterlogged which promote the onset of diseases.

-It naturally fits into an orchard but also stands out in an ornamental garden, either as a solitary feature on a short grass meadow or at the back of a flower bed, as its spring flowering is enchanting.
-It can be grown in open forms (standard, half-standard, or goblet).
-While most varieties are self-fertile, they will fruit better with an apricot tree planted nearby.
+It naturally finds its place in an orchard but also in an ornamental garden, either isolated on a short grass meadow or at the back of a flower bed, as its spring flowering is a delight.
+It can be trained in open forms (standard, half-standard, goblet).
+While most varieties are self-fertile, they will fruit better with the presence of an apricot tree planted nearby.

-The aprium is best planted between October and November, avoiding frost, or alternatively in spring with regular watering to ensure establishment.
+The aprium is preferably planted from October to November when there is no frost, or alternatively in spring with regular watering to ensure recovery.

-If planting multiple specimens, space them at least 5 to 6 metres apart.
-If your soil is too compact and heavy, improve drainage (with gravel, sand, or compost).
+If you wish to plant several specimens, space them at least 5 to 6 m apart.
+If your soil is too compact and heavy, it is essential to improve drainage (gravel, sand, or compost).

-• For bare-root plants, soak the roots for a day in rooting slurry
+• For bare-root plants, soak the roots for a day in pralin

 • Loosen the soil deeply